Whickham School

-Whickham School is a coeducational secondary school and sixth form located in Whickham (near Newcastle upon Tyne) in Tyne and Wear, England.
+Whickham School is a coeducational secondary school and sixth form located in Whickham (near Gateshead) in Tyne and Wear, England.

-Formerly Whickham Comprehensive School, it opened in 1962 as a replacement for the small, 'all-age' Victorian school in the village centre.
-A much larger school was required due to the large house-building programme that was taking place.
+Formerly known as Whickham Comprehensive School, it opened in 1962 as a replacement for the small, 'all-age' Victorian school in the village centre; a much larger school was required due to the large house-building programme that was taking place.
 It holds around 1700 pupils between the ages of 11-19 and has 300 members of staff.
-It offers a range of vocational and traditional qualifications at Key Stage 4 and 5, including GCSE, BTEC and A-Level.
+It offers a range of vocational and traditional qualifications at Key Stage 4 and 5, including GCSE, BTEC, and A-Level.

 School performance

 The school has good academic achievement, and is the largest sixth form in Gateshead.

 The last Ofsted inspection judged the school as Good with five areas of the school judged Outstanding.